Bushfires and grass fires are a serious threat to farmers. A fire can wipe out years of hard work in a moment.

 All assets; buildings, stock, crops, fences, hay stacks and fodder resources, need wide areas free of dry grass, undergrowth and fallen branches, to protect them from the impact of fire.

 The fuel breaks should be a minimum of four metres wide, although up to 20 metres is recommended for homesteads, hay stacks and fuel storage areas.

 Grazing, ploughing, harrowing, slashing and mowing are all effective methods of clearing the land.
 Maintaining the breaks should be an ongoing commitment, particularly as summer approaches.

 If concerned about the bushfire risk from native vegetation in the vicinity of your home you should obtain a copy of the “Guide to Management of Native Vegetation to Reduce the Impact of Bushfire” to work out what you do to manage the risk.
 The Guide and application forms for obtaining clearance approval are available from www.cfs.sa.gov.au

-Farmers need to manage burning off with extreme care because the practice presents a major fire risk.
+Farmers need to manage burning off with extreme care as the practice can present a major fire risk.

 - Give adequate notice to neighbours (stipulated on the permit)

 - Have adequate personnel, water and firefighting equipment

 - Light the fire on the leeward side and use a strip-burning pattern to control the fire.

 - Adhere to all other conditions listed on the permit